Optimal Control-Based Baseline for Guided Exploration in Policy Gradient Methods: Results

+This method has also been extended to a more complex Quadrotor trap avoidance task, as shown in Fig.~\ref{fig:quad_nav}.
+We use a detailed planar quadrotor simulated by the Robot Operating System (ROS) \cite{Quigley09} as a complex robot.
+Controlling a quadrotor is notoriously difficult due to its under-actuated nature.
+This experiment aims to confirm that our method remains effective even when the robot learning task involves a highly dynamic and unstable system.

-To use our approach, we choose a 6D system model in Eq.~\eqref{eq:planar quadrotor main} to approximately resemble a planar quadrotor and generate the lo-dim value data for MBB initialization.
-The internal state is defined as $\mathbf{x} = (x, v_x, z, v_z, \psi, \omega)$, where $x, z, \psi$ denote the planar positional coordinates and pitch angle, and $v_x, v_z, \omega$ denote their time derivatives respectively.
-The quadrotor receives full state $s=(x, v_x, z, v_z, \psi, \omega, d_1, ..., d_8)$, which contains eight sensor readings extracted from the laser rangefinder for obstacle detection, in addition to the internal state $x$.
-The quadrotor intends to learn a policy mapping from states and observations to its two thrusts $F_1$ and $F_2$ to reach the goal.
+The quadrotor receives RL full state $s=(x, v_x, z, v_z, \psi, \omega, d_1, ..., d_8)$, where $x, z, \psi$ are the planar positional coordinates and pitch angle, and $v_x, v_z, \omega$ denote their time derivatives respectively.
+It also contains eight sensor readings extracted from the laser rangefinder for obstacle detection. $m$ is the mass of quadrotor, $g$ is gravity, $C^v_{D}$ and $C^\phi_D$ are drag coefficients and $I_{yy}$ is the rigid body inertia based on y-axis.
+The quadrotor intends to learn a policy mapping from full RL states to its two thrusts $F_1$ and $F_2$ to reach a goal while avoiding the trap.
+We use a sparse reward function for this task, where $\mathcal{T}$ is the trap area.

-Fig.~\ref{fig:quad_perf} depicts the evaluation of the MBB, the baseline as well as the model-based RL approach on the planar quadrotor, in a similar way as the car example.
-Despite the computational complexity, we still apply value iteration on the 6D approximate state space to fully test our approach on complex systems.
-The average returns from the four variants of our approach start outperforming the baseline approach at 150 iteration.
-In contrast with MPC-based technique, value iteration ends up with the best performance and much lower variance, indicating its notable advantage in giving accurate, robust value supervision.
-However, it is worth noting that the MPC based technique retains more scalability to relatively complex systems without losing too much learning performance.
-Moreover, although MPC-based warm-starting on the quadrotor requires higher sample and computational cost than the car as shown in Table.~\ref{warm-starting cost}, the overall learning efficiency is still significantly improved.

-In terms of ME-TRPO, it struggles in improving the policy due to the difficulty of modelling hi-dim sensory evolution, as shown in Fig.~\ref{fig:quad_perf}.
-As a result, the policy learning gets affected due to the unreliable training data produced by the neural network models.
-This also reflects the advantage of using our MBB approach in that we do not need to directly learn a hi-dim model.

-The trajectories plots also highlight the efficiency of our approach.
-As evident in Fig.~\ref{fig:quad_env_subfigure3}, the baseline approach fails to find the correct path and gets stuck in an undesirable region.
-This is potentially because the baseline approach forces its baseline (on-policy value function $V^{\pi}(\cdot)$) to be constantly updated towards policy return, and this can result in near-zero advantage estimation \cite{Schulman2016HighDimensionalCC} and restrain further policy exploration, which is especially unfavourable to an initially poorly performing policy.
-In contrast, the variants of our approach can avoid such issue by leveraging approximate model priors to construct model-based baseline $V^{\mathrm{M}}(\cdot)$ and applying proper baseline update criterion.
-Therefore, our approach tractably and reliably learns a policy that smoothly and successfully reaches the goal.